-New Jersey pols to DOJ: Keep internet gambling legal
+Lawmakers to Justice Department: Keep online gambling legal

 Internet gambling is a thriving industry in New Jersey, helping Atlantic City's seven casinos recover from a three-year period in which five of the city's 12 casinos closed.
 The additional money brought in online often makes the difference between an up month and a down month for Atlantic City casinos.

-The letter was signed by New Jersey's two Democratic Senators, Bob Menendez and Cory Booker, along with Republican representatives Frank LoBiondo, Leonard Lance, and Tom MacArthur, and Democrats Josh Gottheimer, Albio Sires, Bonnie Watson Coleman, Bill Pascrell Jr. and Donald Payne Jr.
+The letter was signed by New Jersey's two Democratic Senators, Bob Menendez and Cory Booker, along with Republican Reps.
+Frank LoBiondo, Leonard Lance, and Tom MacArthur, and Democrats Josh Gottheimer, Albio Sires, Bonnie Watson Coleman, Bill Pascrell Jr. and Donald Payne Jr.

 It was a response to a letter in November from Republican Sen. Lindsey Graham of South Carolina and Democratic Sen. Dianne Feinstein of California asking the Justice Department to change course and have Congress determine whether to permit online gambling.

 That unlikely pairing voiced concern about a rapid, unchecked spread of gambling — something that has not happened.
-Only four states — New Jersey, Nevada, Delaware and Pennsylvania — have legalized internet gambling, and New Jersey's regulator standards are considered the strictest in the nation.
+Only four states — New Jersey, Nevada, Delaware and Pennsylvania — have legalized internet gambling, and New Jersey's regulatory standards are considered the strictest in the nation.

 Continue Reading Below